Get

 Suitability

 The Classic Tabby is an ideal family cat.
 They are affectionate, loving, and easy-going animals that make a great addition to any family home.
-They are not overly needy or attention-seeking and are just as happy to spend the day alone as they interact with their family.
+They are not overly needy or attention-seeking and are just as happy to spend the day alone as they are to interact with their family.

 Mackerel Tabby Overview